-Your child should have his or her first vision screening before age five, even if you haven’t noticed any eye problems.
+Your child should have their first vision screening before age 5, even if you haven’t noticed any eye problems.
+Your doctor will usually do basic eye tests at yearly physicals.
 If there is a problem, an early eye exam will ensure you catch it before it becomes serious.

-When your child’s first tooth appears, it’s time to rejoice—and to see a dentist.
-Early examinations will help protect your child’s teeth, and set up a lifetime of good dental health.
-Follow the first trip with semiannual visits for teeth cleaning and periodontal exams.
+When your child’s first tooth appears, it’s time to rejoice.
+It’s also time to see a dentist.
+Early examinations will help protect your child’s teeth and set up a lifetime of good dental health.
+The American Dental Association (ADA) recommends children have their first dental appointment within six months of getting their first tooth and no later than their first birthday.
+Follow the first trip with semiannual visits for teeth cleaning and exams.

 High cholesterol and high blood pressure aren’t adult-only diseases.
 Children and babies can have these health conditions too.
-The American Heart Association recommends all children ages three and older have annual blood pressure screenings.
-Children should also have a cholesterol screening before age 10.
+The American Academy of Pediatrics (AAP) recommends all children between the ages of 9 and 11 be screened for high cholesterol.
+Your pediatrician will also likely begin annual blood pressure tests around age 3.

 Weight and Height Measurement

-Kids this age should get a yearly checkup or physical.
-This gives your child’s doctor ongoing view of your child’s health and well-being and enables the doctor to notice any dramatic changes.
-This appointment also affords your child the opportunity to talk to a health professional about his or her changing body.
+Kids in this age range should get a yearly checkup or physical.
+This gives your child’s doctor ongoing view of your child’s health and enables the doctor to notice any dramatic changes.
+This appointment also affords your child the chance to talk to a health professional about his or her changing body.

-Teenagers and adolescents are at temperamental stages in their lives; there’s no escaping that.
+Teenagers and adolescents are at temperamental stages in their lives.
+As their hormones change, there’s no escaping that.
 There’s also no escaping the fact that many of them no longer confide in their parents about problems.
-Many general practitioners and pediatricians provide an emotional screening during the annual physical.
-But if they don’t or if you are concerned about your teen’s mood or demeanor or notice signs of an eating disorder, make an appointment to talk with someone.
+Many doctors provide an emotional screening during the annual physical.
+If you are concerned about your teen’s mood or demeanor or notice signs of an eating disorder, make an appointment to talk with someone.

 Many middle and high schools provide annual scoliosis screenings to check students for abnormal curvatures of the spine.
-It’s important that young adolescents have this screening, as scoliosis usually first appears during or following the pre-puberty growth spurt.
+This is a simple test where the doctor feels your spine through your clothing.
+It’s important that young people have this screening.
+Scoliosis usually first appears during or following the prepuberty growth spurt.